rzuritamilla/phr/phr/PITCHME.md

 @color[white](**And the world will be as one**)

 ---
-### My role as PHR
+### My role as PHR [re-cap]
 @title[lists]
-1. Facilitate research work
+1. Facilitate research work - Research 'FJUT'
-2. Promote integration of talents
+2. Promote integration of talents - Teamwork
-3. Move towards ORR
+3. Move towards ORR - task force / pilot case

 ---?image=phr/figures/That_s_all_folks.png&size=cover
 @title[end]